mblevu/justChere/BMM/README.md

 [**Initialize Memory Manager:**](https://github.com/kintokeanu/justChere/blob/main/BMM/initialize_memory.c)

+**Input**
+1. *pool size*: The size of the memory pool to be allocated.

+**Flow**
-- Allocate memory for the MemoryManager struct.
+1. Allocate memory for the MemoryManager structure using calloc.
+2. Check if the memory allocation for the manager structure succeeded.
+If not, return NULL.
+3. Check if the pool size is valid (not zero and not exceeding SIZE_MAX).
+If not, free the previously allocated memory and return NULL.
-- Allocate memory for the memory pool using malloc.
+4. Allocate memory for the actual memory pool using calloc.
+5. Check if the memory allocation for the memory pool succeeded.
+If not, free the previously allocated memory and return NULL.
+6. Initialize the pool_size of the MemoryManager structure with the provided pool_size.
-- Initialize the first block of the memory pool as the initial free block.
+7. Call the initialize_first_block function to initialize the first memory block in the memory pool.
+8. Return the initialized MemoryManager structure.

+**Outputs**
+1. A pointer to the initialized MemoryManager struct
+2. NULL if initialization fails.

 [**Allocate Memory:**](https://github.com/kintokeanu/justChere/blob/main/BMM/allocate_memory.c)

-- When a memory allocation is requested, check if the inputs are valid.
+**Inputs**
+1. *manager***: A pointer to the MemoryManager object that manages the memory pool.
+2. *size*: The size of the memory to be allocated.

+**Flow**
+1. Check for invalid inputs: If manager is NULL or size is 0, return NULL.
-- Ensure there is enough space in the memory pool for the requested size plus the MemoryBlock overhead.
+2. Check if there is enough space in the memory pool: If size + sizeof(MemoryBlock) is greater than manager->pool_size, return NULL.
-- Use the first_fit algorithm to find the first available block that can accommodate the requested size.
+3. Use the first fit algorithm to find an available block in the memory pool.
+- If a block is found:
+- Set the block as allocated.
+- Update the block size.
+- Calculate the remaining size of the block.
+- Handle the remaining space:
+- If the remaining size is less than the size of a MemoryBlock, add it to the current block.
-- If found, mark the block as allocated, update its size, and possibly split the block if there's remaining space.
+- Otherwise, create a new block after the allocated block and update its size and allocation status.
+- Update the pool size by subtracting the allocated size and the size of a MemoryBlock.
-- Return a pointer to the allocated memory region (skip MemoryBlock overhead).
+- Return a pointer to the allocated memory (skip the MemoryBlock header).
+- If no block is found, return NULL.

+**Outputs**
+1. A pointer to the allocated memory if successful.
+2. NULL if the allocation fails.

 [**Deallocate Memory:**](https://github.com/kintokeanu/justChere/blob/main/BMM/deallocate_memory.c)

+**Inputs**
+1. *manager:* A pointer to the MemoryManager structure that manages the allocated memory blocks.
+2. *ptr:* A pointer to the memory block that needs to be deallocated.

+**Flow**
+1. Check if manager and ptr are not NULL using the assert function.
-- When memory is deallocated, retrieve the MemoryBlock structure associated with the provided pointer.
+2. Retrieve the MemoryBlock structure associated with ptr using the get_memory_block function.
-- Check if the block is within the memory pool's boundaries and if it's actually allocated.
+3. If the retrieved block is not within the range managed by the manager, return.
-- Mark the block as unallocated.
+4. If the block is already deallocated, return.
+5. Set the is_allocated flag of the block to false using the set_is_allocated_false function.

+**Outputs**
+1. None.
+The function does not return any value.

 [**First Fit Algorithm:**](https://github.com/kintokeanu/justChere/blob/main/BMM/first_fit_algorithm.c)

-- Traverse the memory pool, block by block, until a suitable free block is found.
-- The block should have enough size to accommodate the requested memory plus the MemoryBlock overhead.
+**Inputs**
+1. *manager*: A pointer to a MemoryManager struct that contains the memory pool and other information.
+2. *size*: The requested size of the memory block to be allocated.

+**Flow**
+1. Check if the manager is NULL, the memory pool is NULL, the requested size is 0, or the requested size is greater than the pool size.
+If any of these conditions are true, return NULL.
+2. Calculate the end address of the memory pool.
+3. Set the current block pointer to the start of the memory pool.
+4. Check if the current block is NULL.
+If so, return NULL.
+5. Iterate through the memory blocks in the memory pool until the end address is reached.
+6. If the current block is not allocated and its size is greater than or equal to the requested size:
+- If the remaining size after allocating the requested size is large enough to accommodate a new block, split the current block into two blocks.
+- Set the size and allocation status of the current block and the new block.
-- Return a pointer to the found block.
+- Return a pointer to the data part of the new block.
+- Otherwise, set the allocation status of the current block and return a pointer to the data part of the current block.
+7. Move the current block pointer to the next block by adding the size of the current block and the overhead to the current block pointer.
+8. If no suitable memory block is found, return NULL.

+**Outputs**
+1. A pointer to the first available memory block that can accommodate the requested size, or NULL if no suitable block is found.

 ![First fit algorithm](images/firstfit_algorithm.png)

 To use the best_fit algorithm for memory allocation, you can replace the corresponding parts in [**Allocate Memory:**](https://github.com/kintokeanu/justChere/blob/main/BMM/allocate_memory.c)